5.14.2011

 Nesting nocturnal birds

-When people think of nocturnal birds, owls are usually the first, and often the only thing that comes to mind.
-In addition to owls, birds from the family Caprimulgidae add their voices to the already interesting suite of night time sounds.
+When people think of nocturnal birds, owls are usually the first, and often the only birds that come to mind.
+In addition to owls, birds from the family Caprimulgidae add their voices to the fascinating tapestry of night time sounds.
 There are two species that breed in the Florida panhandle.

 Chuck-will's-widow doing broken wing display and gaping when I approached her eggs